unlhcc/2022-10-17-UNL-online/index.md

 [the lesson site]({{ site.incubator_lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the lesson.
 {% endif %}

+For MATLAB, you will need to have a local install and a license to participate in the workshop.
+University of Nebraska particpants can use MATLAB on the Holland Computing Center's Swan cluster through a web-browser with no additional software needed.